emlinhax/SAFE_CALL/README.md

 _.SAFE_CALL(typeof(Console), "WriteLine", "Hello World!");
 ```

+NOTE: It works best with static methods and doesnt really like instances.
+That will hopefully change in the future.

 Internals of what the library does:
 1. Check if the function you are trying to call is hooked